Notification of offences and statements of 'automatic show cause events'

 What happens if notification is not provided?

-The Law Society Council will investigate the matter to determine whether or not the solicitor is a fit and proper person to hold a Practising Certificate and whether conditions need to be imposed on his or her practise of the law.
+The Law Society Council will investigate the matter to determine whether or not you are a fit and proper person to hold an Australian practising certificate and whether any discretionary conditions need to be imposed on your practise.